Ahmed al-Sharaa : The Evolution of a Syrian War Leader

 HTS overthrew the regime of Bashar al-Assad in just 12 days and took Damascus on December 8, 2024.
 Al-Jolani became Syria’s number one figure—but how have his intentions for Syria evolved, and what is his current ideology?

-Last April, a set of Iraqi and Syrian intelligence and judicial documents concerning Ahmad al-Sharaa was leaked by Sabereen News, a pro-Iranian Iraqi Telegram channel affiliated with the “Axis of Resistance” (Iran, Hezbollah, and Shiite militias).
+Last April, a set of Iraqi intelligence and judicial documents concerning Ahmad al-Sharaa was leaked by Sabereen News, a pro-Iranian Iraqi Telegram channel affiliated with the “Axis of Resistance” (Iran, Hezbollah, and Shiite militias).

 His Intentions